silviodelgado/RouterJS/README.md

-# routerjs
+# RouterJS
-Vanilla Javascript router plugin to web applications
+Vanilla Javascript router plugin for web applications.

+## Usage
+See app.html and app.js files included in project.